Shamilkv34/book/nostarch/frontmatter.md

 even as you update the Rust compiler version you’re using.
 That’s Rust’s backward-compatibility guarantees at work!

-## Introduction
+## Acknowledgments

+We would like to thank everyone who has worked on the Rust language for creating an amazing language worth writing a book about.
+We’re grateful to everyone in the Rust community for being welcoming and creating an environment worth welcoming more folks into.

+We’re especially thankful for everyone who read early versions of this book online and provided feedback, bug reports, and pull requests.
+Special thanks to Eduard-Mihai Burtescu, Alex Crichton, and JT for providing technical review, and to Karen Rustad Tölva for the cover art.
+Thank you to our team at No Starch, including Bill Pollock, Liz Chadwick, and Janelle Ludowise, for improving this book and bringing it to print.

+Carol is grateful for the opportunity to work on this book.
+She thanks her family for their constant love and support, especially her husband, Jake Goulding, and her daughter, Vivian.

+Unmatched: FrontmatterTitleIntroduction
       Welcome to *The Rust Programming Language*, an introductory book about Rust.
 The Rust programming language helps you write faster, more reliable software.
 High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
 Through balancing powerful technical capacity and a great developer experience, Rust gives you the option to control low-level details (such as memory usage) without all the hassle traditionally associated with such control.

 ## Who Rust Is For